 I love my Instant Pot® (IP) and I know many of you do, too, so I’m going to include some IP recipes for you for those days you decide to cook at the last minute, or you just need a fairly quick weeknight supper.
 I have found no difference in quality between cooking methods with this recipe, whether you use your Dutch oven on the stove top, in the oven, or braise in your slow cooker all day, the meat is tender and the broth is so tasty.
 However, since all the steam stays in the IP instead of evaporating with other cooking methods, all that wonderful flavor-enriched aroma that otherwise wafts through the house stays right in the IP, and perhaps that makes this method a bit more flavorful.
 That’s my testimonial, and now here’s my delicious recipe for our meaty lamb neck roasts made into the best lamb pot roast ever.
 (Continue reading after the recipe for step by step pictures and tips.)
-Lamb neck roasts are available by appointment at the farm, at the Waxhaw Farmer’s Market on Saturday mornings, or our October 27th Farm Market Day here on the farm.
+Lamb neck roasts are available by appointment here at the farm or at the Matthews Community Farmers Market on Saturday mornings.
 While supplies last.

 Fox Trot Farm Lamb Pot Roast (An Instant Pot® Recipe!)

-1 tablespoon low sodium soy sauce (optional but will deepen flavor)
+- 1 tbsp. low sodium soy sauce (optional but will deepen flavor)

-2 cups water (alternately, substitute 2 cups beef broth or stock for bouillon and water)
+- 2 cups water (alternately, substitute 2 cups beef broth or stock for bouillon & water)